mlswg/mls-protocol/draft-ietf-mls-protocol.md

     ProposalID updates<0..2^16-1>;
     ProposalID removes<0..2^16-1>;
     ProposalID adds<0..2^16-1>;
-    ProposalID ignored<0..2^16-1>;
     DirectPath path;
 } Commit;
 ~~~~~

+A group member that has observed one or more proposals within an epoch MUST send
+a Commit message before sending application data.
+This ensures, for example,
+that any members whose removal was proposed during the epoch are actually
+removed before any application data is transmitted.

-The sender of a Commit message MUST include in it all proposals that it has
+The sender of a Commit MUST include all valid proposals that it has received
-received during the current epoch.
-Proposals that recipients should implement
+during the current epoch.
+Invalid proposals include, for example, proposals with
-are placed in the `updates`, `removes`, and `adds` vector, according to their
-type.
-Proposals that should not be implemented are placed in the `ignored`
-vector.
-For example, if two Update proposals are issued for the same leaf, then
-one of them (presumably the earlier one) should be ignored and the other
-(presumably the later) should be added to the `updates` vector.
+an invalid signature or proposals that are semantically invalid, such as an Add
+when the sender does not have the application-level permission to add new users.
+If there are multiple proposals that apply to the same leaf, the committer
+chooses one and includes only that one in the Commit, considering the rest
+invalid.
+The committer MUST prefer any Remove received, or the most recent
+Update for the leaf if there are no Removes.
+If there are multiple Add proposals
+for the same client, the committer again chooses one to include and considers
+the rest invalid.

+The Commit MUST NOT combine proposals sent within different epochs.
+In the event
+that a valid proposal is omitted from the next Commit, the sender of the
+proposal SHOULD retransmit it in the new epoch.

 [[ OPEN ISSUE: This structure loses the welcome_info_hash, because new
 participants are no longer expected to have access to the Commit message adding